Share this article

 The session opened with a principle that is deceptively simple: when you are on a sales call or networking at an event, lead with your customer’s frustrations.
 Do not open with your product features.
 Do not open with your company story.
 Open with the specific pain point your customer experiences, and then let them vent.

-This is the conversational equivalent of what Adele does in the first ten seconds of "Someone Like You."
-She does not explain the song.
-She hits you right in the feeling, and suddenly, you are invested.
 Sales works the same way.
 When you name a pain point that your prospect is living through, something clicks.
 They lean in.
 They feel understood.
-And that emotional bridge is more powerful than any product demo you could run.
+And that emotional bridge is far more powerful than any product demo.

-Think about how Slack grew in its early days.
+Think how Slack grew in its early days.
 Stewart Butterfield did not pitch Slack as "a messaging tool with channels and integrations."
 He pitched it as the cure for email chaos.
 He named the frustration: your team is drowning in email threads, and nobody can find anything.
-That framing made people say "yes, that is exactly my problem" before they even saw the product.
-The product became the answer to a question the customer was already asking.

 The practical takeaway?
-Before your next call or networking conversation, write down the top three frustrations your proto-persona (remember Adam from Blog 1?) experiences daily.
-Start with one of those.
-Let the other person rant.
-Listen actively.
-Only then, when you have earned the right, do you connect your solution to what they just told you.
+Before your next call or networking conversation, write down the top three frustrations your proto-persona (going back to Adam from Blog 1) experiences daily.
+Start the conversation with one of those questions.

 The First Five: Why Early Adopters Are Your Entire Strategy

-One of the strongest takeaways from this session was the emphasis on early adopters.
-Not hundreds of users.
-Not even fifty.
-Five to ten people who are willing to try your ugly, incomplete, work-in-progress product and give you honest feedback.
-That small group is your entire product-market fit strategy.
+Five to ten people.
+Who are willing to try your ugly, incomplete, work-in-progress product and give you honest feedback.
+That small group is the ignition mechanism to your entire product-market fit strategy.

-If you have watched The Breakfast Club, you know that five very different people locked in a room together can create something unexpected and powerful.
+If you have watched The Breakfast Club (or Stranger Things), you know that five very different people locked in a room together can create something unexpected and powerful.
 Your early adopter group works the same way.
-They are not there because your product is polished.
-They are there because they feel the pain so deeply that they will tolerate an imperfect solution to get relief.
-That desperation is your signal that you are solving a real problem.
+They aren’t there because your product is polished.
+They aren’t there because you’re a nice guy and they like you.

 What Makes a Good Early Adopter?